signature-opensource/CK-TimeSpanUnit/README.md

 ## TimeSpanUnitPathPart enumeration (and its GetPath)
-The [TimeSpanUnitPathPart](CK.TimeSpanUnit/TimeSpanUnitPathPart.cs) enumeration is a bit flag that defines how `Datetime` components should be as a path compliant string.
+The [TimeSpanUnitPathPart](CK.TimeSpanUnit/TimeSpanUnitPathPart.cs) enumeration is a bit flag that defines how `Datetime` components should be rendered as a path compliant string.

 The `string GetPath( this TimeSpanUnitPathPart parts, DateTime instant, TimeSpanUnit upTo = TimeSpanUnit.Millisecond)` can build a path based on the `parts` bit flags that defines the components that must appear as a folder in the path